dug22/dug22/README.md

 <h1 align="left">Introduction</h1>

 Hello!
-My name is **Douglas**, and I am a Data Science graduate with a strong passion for software development, database management, data visualization, and machine learning.
+My name is **Douglas**, and I am a Data Science graduate with a strong passion for software development, machine learning, database management, data visualization.
 I am constantly exploring new technologies and techniques to solve complex problems and improve efficiency.

 ---